 Try not to let the hot oil sit for too long between frying batches of shrimp.
 The shrimp in the pot actually help to regulate the temperature and keep it in the proper range.

 You should try to be fast so that you can do everything without having to adjust the oil heat again.
-If all goes as planned, then the shrimp should turn out to be delicious and quite crunchy.
+If all goes as planned, the shrimp should turn out to be delicious and quite crunchy.

 Serve the Shrimp

-If you ever wish to alter the taste of the shrimp, then you can try mixing things up with the seasonings that you use.
+If you ever wish to alter the taste of the shrimp, you can try mixing things up with the seasonings that you use.
 You could try a different combination or remove certain seasonings that aren’t as fond of.